Joe Ojeda: 2017–present: Pete Astudillo y Tekno-Mex, and solo career

 During the October 2017 annual Bootfest in Victoria, Texas, Astudillo introduced his new band, Pete Astudillo and Tekno-Mex.
 The group consisted of Ojeda, Ricky Landeros, Juan Garza, Sonja de la Paz Garcia, and Diego Garcia.
 Due to the COVID-19 pandemic, Tekno Mex canceled their March 2020 show at San Antonio's Aztec Theatre and indefinitely suspended touring.

 In December 2018, Netflix greenlit Selena: The Series (2020-21), a two-part limited drama series based on Selena's life.
 In March 2020, Carlos Alfredo Jr. was cast to portray Ojeda in the series.
 Alfredo contacted Ojeda after he got the role.
-Following the show's release, which explored the origins of Astudillo and Ojeda in the band, Angelica Perez of UWIRE, admitted she hadn't known about them until watching the show.
+Following the show's release, which explored the origins of Astudillo and Ojeda in the band, Angelica Perez of UWIRE, admitted she had not known about them until watching the show.
 She noted that her mother recognized them, having attended a Selena concert.
-The series was executive produced by Suzette and written by Moisés Zamora.
 Critics and fans felt that Selena: The Series sidelined its titular character, focusing instead on the patriarchs in the Quintanilla family.
 Ojeda expressed disappointment with how he was portrayed in the series, though he was involved with the show, arguing that the series failed to reflect his contributions to Selena's music.
 He claimed to have initiated or helped shape the melodies of several of her songs but was not credited accordingly in the show.
-One example he cited was "Baila Esta Cumbia", a track for which he received no formal recognition, despite his assertion—corroborated by Pérez—that he had helped craft its melody.
+One example he cited was "Baila Esta Cumbia", a track for which he received no formal recognition, despite his assertion that he had helped craft its melody.
 Although Ojeda described Abraham, who supported the series, as a businessman, he noted that during his time with Los Dinos, Abraham treated him well and ensured he was "taken care of".

 After the series premiered, Ojeda decided to pursue a solo career and release his music.
 In April 2020, Perez and Ojeda released "Just Say Goodbye", using the Chris Pérez Band name.
 Ojeda released his debut solo single "Dueña de tu Cama" in collaboration with Victoria La Mala, Yorch, and Pérez.
 Jessica Roiz of Billboard called it an "edgy hip-hop-infused cumbia track" that blends traditional cumbia melodies with elements of urban pop and rock.
 The track follows the artists' collaboration on the corrido "Nuestra Tierra", featured on Victoria La Mala's Soy Mala (2021).
 In March 2022, Ojeda released "Bombear La Sangre" with Victoria La Mala, Yorch, and Pérez.
 Ojeda released "Maldito Castigo" featuring lead vocals by Lorena Gomez in October 2024, and announced his tribute band for Selena, Tributo A La Reina.
 On New Year's Eve 2024, Ojeda's band Tributo A La Reina, headlined a tribute performance in Laredo, Texas, performing Selena songs to patrons.

 In 2024, Ojeda spoke about his plans to write a book about his life and career.